Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 Do I need to supply clients with AI files?
 Or ‘Live’ designs?

-Let’s start with AI files.
-I do not supply AI files to my clients because the EPS file is pretty much exactly the same in my opinion.
-If they ask for them, then sure - what’s the harm.
-But ensuring that everything is outlined and artworked as usual so that the logo can’t be edited accidentally.
+Let’s start with artworked AI files.
+I do not supply AI files to my clients because the EPS files contain the same information.
+If they ask for them, then sure, what’s the harm, but ensuring that everything is outlined and artworked as usual, so that the logo can’t be edited and the design is protected.

-So when I say ‘Live’ designs, I mean logo set ups where the fonts are not outlined.
-Which may sound really weird but it’s something that’s been asked of me a few times in the past year.
-Client’s usually are concerned that they may want to amend their business name in the not-so-distant future so they ask for the file to be editable.
-In my opinion, it’s not best practice.
-As when the ‘live’ design is given and opened on a new system, they may have a different version of the font you used which may affect the typography set up.
-So I tend to try and educate the client about what this means and instead offer them a set small fee for the editing of their business name if it ever changes.
-I may lose out but in my opinion protecting the integrity of the logo comes before the money I may lose.
+So when I say ‘Live’ designs, I mean brand files where the fonts are editable and not outlined.
+Client’s usually ask for this if they are concerned that they may want to amend their business name in the not-so-distant future, so they ask for the file to be editable.
+In my opinion, it’s not best practice and I try to avoid it unless the client insists.
+As when the ‘live’ design is given over, this could lead to the layout being edited, colours changing, fonts unlinking, and the original structure lost or moved accidentally.
+So I tend to try and tell the client about protecting the layout and colours, and instead offer them a set small fee for the editing of their business name in the future.
+I may lose money by making logo changes after brand is finalised, but in my opinion protecting the integrity of the logo comes before the money I may lose.

-That’s it!
-You now know more about artworking than I did as a 4 year design graduate.
+And that’s it!
+You now know more about artworking than I did as a 4-year design graduate.
 I’m excited to hear how you get on and if you have any questions about the process, or have any questions about how to do some of these steps, then you can reach me at amy@beginstudio.co.uk

 For offers and resources directly into your inbox. ✨